dcreeder89/Dojo-Project-2/README.md

 # Heart Failure Prediction Data Analysis
-## Analyzing Food Sales for a Variety of Food and Outlet Types
+## Analyzing a patients chance of developing a heart disease based on a variety of attributes

 **Christina Reeder**: